SciSharp/Microcharts.Matplotlib/README.md

-# Microcharts.Extensions
+# Microcharts.Matplotlib
-Microcharts' extensions for Data Science and Machine Learning
+Microcharts.Matplotlib is wrapper of Microcharts for Data Science and Machine Learning

 ## Microcharts
 https://github.com/aloisdeniel/Microcharts